hideandzeek/cse15l-lab-reports/Lab Report 1 - Remote Access and FileSystem (Week 1).md

 The working directory was /home

-There was no output
+There was no output because I didn't specify a directory to change into, hence no action was taken and no output was given.

 2. path to a directory:

 ![Image](cd2.png)

-The working directory was /home/lecture1
+The working directory was /home

-There was no output, but it can be seen that the working directory changed
+There was no output, but it can be seen that the working directory changed from just /home to a more specific directory that exists in /home, titled /home/lecture1.

 3. path to a file: